LLNL/zfp/docs/source/high-level-api.rst

 .. c:function:: size_t zfp_read_header(zfp_stream* stream, zfp_field* field, uint mask)

-  Read header if one was previously written using :c:func:`zfp_write_header`.
+  Read header previously written using :c:func:`zfp_write_header`.
 The *stream* and *field* data structures are populated with the information stored in the header, as specified by the bit *mask* (see :c:macro:`macros <ZFP_HEADER_MAGIC>`).
 The caller must ensure that *mask* agrees between header read and write calls.
 The return value is the number